cloudflare/next-on-pages/packages/next-on-pages/README.md

 > If you don't want to set up a Git repository, you can build your application (as indicated in [Local Development](#local-development)) and publish it manually via the [`wrangler pages publish` command](https://developers.cloudflare.com/workers/wrangler/commands/#publish-1) instead (you'll still need to set the **`nodejs_compat`** flag for your project in the Cloudflare dashboard).

+> **Note** When deploying via the Git integration, for better compatibility with tools such as `yarn` and `pnpm` we recommend using the Build system version 2 (that is the default so no action is required).

 ## Local development

 To run the CLI locally, simply run: